How to Accelerate Your Degree

 Did you serve in the military or participate in any corporate training that was evaluated by the American Council on Education (ACE)?

 ACE provides access to transcripts for several of its programs.
 If you have taken training through your employer, a specialized training provider, or during your military career, ACE will direct you to resources that, in many cases, can help you get that training translated into college credit.

 Credit by Examination (CLEP)

 In addition to the Advanced Placement examinations administered by the College Entrance Examination Board through high schools, the following opportunities to challenge subject areas for credit are available:

 University Level Examination Program (CLEP): These standardized examinations offered on campus through the Educational Testing Service confer University credit in two categories, general examinations, which include English, humanities, mathematics, social sciences, and natural sciences; and examinations in specific subjects.
-Additional information and applications are available through the Career Services Center.
+Additional information and applications are available through the Academic Success Center.

 Click here to see Worcester State’s chart of CLEP exams, scores needed and credits awarded.

 When appropriate and with the sanction of the faculty advisor, students may request and complete a department-developed examination to translate competencies into credit.
 A limited number of departments offer this as an option, so consult the appropriate department chair.
 However, in most cases it is recommended that students explore the CLEP option.